...Live in Memphis 1997

-Background
+Content

-Including previously unreleased live performances from her multi-platinum album Falling into You, this 17 song concert-length program also features a rare performance of "The Power of the Dream" written exclusively for the 1996 Summer Olympics in Atlanta, Georgia, and The Isley Brothers song "Twist and Shout".
-Dion also performed "River Deep, Mountain High".
-Although the latter was shown on TV, it was not included on the home video.
+The release presents previously unreleased live performances from Dion's album Falling into You.
+The 17‑song program includes a rare rendition of "The Power of the Dream", written for the 1996 Summer Olympics in Atlanta, and a cover of "Twist and Shout" by The Isley Brothers.
+Dion also performed "River Deep, Mountain High", which was broadcast on television but omitted from the VHS edition.